Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Introduction

 \section{Introduction}

-As one of the most significant tasks in graph analysis, graph matching aims to find the node correspondence across different graphs.
-With the correspondence between nodes, the common patterns exhibited by multiple graphs are captured, thus allowing for partial knowledge transfers between two or more graphs~\cite{liu2022selfkg,sun2020benchmarking}.
-This task commonly appears in many real-world applications.
-For instance, the alignment of protein-protein interaction (PPI) networks helps to explore the functionally similar proteins of different species and exhibit their evolutionary relationships~\cite{singh2008global,liu2017novel}.
-Linking user accounts in different social networks leads to a better understanding of user behavior patterns and thus benefits many downstream tasks, e.g., personalized recommendation~\cite{li2019partially,li2018distribution} and fraud detection~\cite{huang2022auc,hooi2017graph}.
-The vision tasks like shape matching and point cloud registration can be formulated as graph matching problems~\cite{vento2013graph,fey2020deep}.
+Graph matching aims to find the node correspondence across different graphs, which commonly appears in many practical applications.
+For instance, protein-protein interaction (PPI) network alignment~\cite{singh2008global,liu2017novel} helps to explore the functionally-similar proteins of different species.
+Linking user accounts in different social networks benefits personalized recommendation~\cite{li2019partially,li2018distribution} and fraud detection~\cite{huang2022auc,hooi2017graph}.
+Vision tasks like shape matching can be formulated as graph matching problems~\cite{vento2013graph,fey2020deep}.